POV-Ray/povray/windows/readme.txt

     By default, the GUI project is built, and the Console project is excluded.
-If you wish to generate a simple console version of POV-Ray, please modify the configuration as needed, edit vfe\win\syspovconfig.h to enable the definition of _CONSOLE as noted therein, and build.
+If you wish to generate a simple console version of POV-Ray, please modify the configuration as needed, edit windows/povconfig/syspovconfig.h to enable the definition of _CONSOLE as noted therein, and build.

     *Note:* The windows console project is intended to be a simple example of how to use the VFE library to make a console version of